jramaswami/GettingAndCleaningData/CourseProject/README.md

 Once the data is tidied the analysis continues by grouping the data and providing a mean of each value of the groups.

-## Project Directory Structure

-This project is organized in a manner that is based on the directory structure of an R package.

-### R Scripts
+## R Scripts

-All scripts are contained in the R/ directory.
-To run them your working directory should be the project's home, i.e. the directory containing this README.md file.

-The R/download_data.R script will download the dataset required for this project and place it in the data directory.
-It will record metadata about the download in the appropriate metadata.json file.
-It will then unzip the data, delete unnecessary files.
-It currently renames the parent directory of the unzipped data to "raw" since that is more descriptive.
+The download_data.R script will download the dataset required for this project.
+It will record metadata about the download in the download_metadata.json file.
+It will then unzip the data, delete unnecessary files (Inertial Signals data).

-The R/run_analysis.R script will clean the raw data, tidy it, and summarize by calculating the mean values on the data when it is grouped by subject, activity, descriptive statistic, input type, acceleration component, acceleration type, and vector characteristic.
-This summary data is then written to data/tidy/summary.dat using the write.table() function, as required.
+The run_analysis.R script will clean the raw data, tidy it, and summarize by calculating the mean values on the data when it is grouped by subject, activity, descriptive statistic, input type, acceleration component, acceleration type, and vector characteristic.
+This summary data is then written to summary.dat using the write.table() function, as required.

-### Data

-All data should reside in the data/ directory.
-The R/download_data.R will create the data directory if there isn't one.
-The R/run_analysis.R script reads data from data/raw and writes data to data/tidy.
-However, this can be changed by altering the inputDataDir and outputDataDir variables in lines 5 and 6 of R/run_analysis.R.